All About Insurance Underwriters

-In the United States, there were 104,100 jobs for Insurance Underwriter in 2016.
+There were about 104,100 jobs for Insurance Underwriter in 2016 (in the United States).
 There is little to no growth in job opportunities for Insurance Underwriter.
 There will be an estimated 7,500 positions for Insurance Underwriter per year.

 The states with the most job growth for Insurance Underwriter are Utah, Arizona, and Maryland.
 Watch out if you plan on working in Vermont, Maine, or Wyoming.
 These states have the worst job growth for this type of profession.